 “Be an atheist if you want, but do not believe in anything unquestioningly.”- Swami Vivekananda.

-Swami Vivekananda can be credited for reviving Hinduism in the east and introducing it to the west.
-Popularly known as the “Intellectual Monk of India”, Vivekananda was born in Calcutta on Monday, 12th January 1863, in a rich, respectable and renowned family.
+Swami Vivekananda is known for reviving Hinduism in the east and introducing it to the west.
+Popularly known as the “Intellectual Monk of India”, Vivekananda was born in Calcutta on Monday, 12th January 1863, in a rich, respectable, and renowned family.
 After graduating from Calcutta University, he developed a great interest in spiritual affairs.
-In 1881, he came in contact with Ramakrishna Paramahansa.
+In 1881, he came in contact with his Guru, Sri Ramakrishna Paramahansa.

 The meeting was of significance as for the master Ramakrishna, he got the disciple of his choice to carry out his spiritual desires.
 For the ward Swami Vivekananda, the meeting entirely changed the course of his life.
 Vivekananda surrendered himself to the master and the master with his spiritual guidance and support implanted the message of universalism and catholicity within him.